Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 The role groups listed above have the management roles *Data Classification Content Viewer* and *Data Classification List Viewer*.

 A Global Admin must opt in for the tenant to create custom classifiers.
 This message first appears when accessing the Trainable Classifiers tab.

 ![](img/20230557-035736.png)

+The opt-in takes 12 days for Microsoft 365 to complete a baseline evaluation of the organization's content.
+See [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/classifier-get-started-with?view=o365-worldwide#timeline).

 ## Licensing
 - Reference